 The traction model breaks this ballpark destination into a set of significant milestone markers that you then use to chart progress.
 While the overall goal is increasing traction, your strategy for getting to each milestone will differ.

 Once you position yourself on this roadmap, your right next strategy emerges.

 Finally, the customer factory model deconstructs the levers of traction and helps you identify the few constraints holding your business model back.
 These constraints represent the riskiest parts of your business model that require the highest prioritization.

 2. Define Solutions

-The team then diverges to individually generate solutions.
-These are captured on a 1-page Strategy Proposal which I’ve previously written about.
+The team then diverges to generate solutions individually.
+These are captured on a 1-page Strategy Proposal I’ve previously written about.